jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 about 96% regarding the time taken for the first output to be produced and a smaller but significant improvement of about 40% in the total time required to create the aggregation.
-Oboe's aggregation on a good network is about 15% slower than Clarinet; since Oboe is built on Clarinet I did not expect it to be faster but I had hoped for the gap to be smaller.
+Oboe's aggregation on a good network is about 15% slower than Clarinet; since Oboe is built on Clarinet it could not be faster but I had hoped for the gap to be smaller.
 This is probably because Oboe encodes a more involved workflow than a raw SAX parser.